kwchang0831/svelte-QWER/user/data/intro-to-QWER/index.md

 Overwrite the file with your images.
 If the name or extension of the image is differet, please update `site.ts` to reflect it.

-## `public` folder
+### `public` folder

-All the files inside this folder will be copied to static folder, which will be served directly to the public.
+All the files inside this folder will be copied to static folder, which will be served directly to the public based on the path.

 ## 🚀 Deploy